luckylooke/dragular/readme.markdown

 # What I have done

-- replaced crossvent by angulars event binding
+- replaced crossvent with angulars event binding
-- replaced contra.emitter by $scope.$emit if scope provided in options (options.scope)
+- replaced contra.emitter with $scope.$emit if scope provided in options (options.scope)
 - encapsulated the code into angular factory (dragularService)
 - created directive dragular where options can be passed providing scope property name
 - both service and directive provided as angular module (dragularModule)